peka01/helpdoc/ntr-test/docs/en/overview.md

 - **Manage users easily**: Create and update accounts with ease
 - **Organize trainings smoothly**: Create, edit and plan activities
 - **Hand out punch cards**: Manage cards for all users
-- **Follow what's happening**: View statistics and reports
+- **Track what's happening**: View statistics and reports
-## Here's how it works
+## This is how it works
 It is simple!
-We have three main parts:
+We have three things that we look at:
 1. **Users** - Participants who want to join trainings
 2. **Trainings** - Courses and activities that users can join
 3. **Clipboard** - What is used to participate in trainings
 ## Technical basis
-- **Works everywhere**: Open in any browser
+- ** Works everywhere**: Opens in all browsers
 - **Updates instantly**: Changes are visible immediately without reloading
-- **Secure**: All information is stored safely
+- **Secure**: All information is stored securely
 - **Grows with you**: Works equally well for small and large groups
 ## Get started
-Explore the help sections to learn how to use the platform in the best way.
-Each section has clear instructions and tips to help you make the most of your time.
+Explore the help sections to learn how to best use the platform.
+Each section contains clear instructions and tips to help you get the most out of your time.